NIEM/NIEM.github.io/reference/domain-modeling-guide/index.md

 ### Schema Subset Generation Tool (SSGT)

-The [Schema Subset Generation Tool](https://tools.niem.gov/niemtools/ssgt/index.iepd) (SSGT) is one way to search for NIEM data components.
+The [Schema Subset Generation Tool]({{ site.data.links.ssgt }}) (SSGT) is one way to search for NIEM data components.
 This tool was designed to build and generate NIEM schema subsets.
 However, SSGT also contains a convenient search engine that can be used alone.

 **Basic Search**

 SSGT provides a full text search capability for a NIEM release.
 You can enter a search string into the criteria box and view a list of all NIEM data components that contain a lexical match to that string.
 The default is to search all data component text records in a single release, including names, definitions, and other metadata text fields.
 Namespaces are not part of the standard search.
 This is because namespace prefixes are extremely prevalent throughout the model and would tend to clutter most search results.
 As will be described later, the user can configure SSGT to search in particular ways.

 Search is case independent.
-A search for <code>sonty</code> will return the data component <code>PersonType</code>.
+A search for <code>person type</code> will return the data component <code>PersonType</code>.

 SSGT can only search a single release (Later, we discuss a technique for searching multiple releases at once).
 The default is to search the most recent (current) operational release.
 If you need to search a previous NIEM release you must select it from the "options" menu.